-2.2.1 In Person Midterm Exam (March 31st)
+2.2.1 In Person Midterm Exam (March 30th)

-The midterm will contain short-answer, essay and multiple-choice questions and will take about an hour and fifteen minutes to complete on Canvas during a synchronous class session.
+The midterm will contain short-answer, essay and multiple-choice questions and will take about an hour and fifteen minutes to complete in class.
 A sample midterm will be posted on Canvas.